Silicon Valley Semester

 - Each student will take part in an experiential learning opportunity through a paid part-time (20-25 hours per week), credit-bearing (3 S/U credits) internship at a Bay Area company.
 Notre Dame-California is looking to attract students from a variety of majors with sincere interest and overlap in the innovative and entrepreneurial ecosystem of the Silicon Valley community.
 All students participating in the SVS must maintain a full-time credit load as defined by Notre Dame and the US Department of Education (12 hours or more).
 Dropping below 12 credit hours will result in a loss of financial aid and dismissal from the SVS.

-- ND-California will work with students to provide coursework suitable for juniors meeting Major, College, and general university course requirements.
+- The program offers a unique course curriculum with a foundation in coursework well-aligned with Silicon Valley.
+Recent courses include Technology and Innovation Ethics, Intro to Design Thinking, and Theory of Computing.
+In addition to courses offered to all participants, ND-California will work with students to provide coursework suitable for juniors meeting Major, College, and general university course requirements.
 All students participating in the SVS must maintain a full-time credit load as defined by Notre Dame and the US Department of Education (12 hours or more).
-Students are strongly encouraged to take only three additional letter-graded courses in addition to the graded internship.
+Students are strongly encouraged to take only three additional letter-graded courses in addition to the internship.
 See courses here.

 Networking and Career Development